-It is recommended that Form 2.2P be submitted to SGPS 8 weeks before the scheduled oral examination.
-See section 6.2 c) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy.
+It is recommended that Form 2.2M be submitted to SGPS 5 weeks (but no less than 4 weeks) before the scheduled oral examination.
+See section 6.1 c) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy.

-• Form 2.2P - PhD Request to Schedule Oral Examination
+• Form 2.2M - Master's Request to Schedule Oral Examination

-9. Scheduling of Oral Examination
+8. Scheduling of Oral Examination

-Once the request to schedule an oral examination is approved, the chair of the EC (who is the GPD or designate), in consultation with the student and all members of the examining committee, schedules the date of examination as listed on Form 2.2P.
+Once the request to schedule an oral defence is approved, the program office can begin to schedule the exam.
 Any changes to information recorded on Form 2.1 or Form 2.2 (e.g. date of exam, chair of examining committee, attendance of committee members) must be communicated to SGPS as soon as possible.

-The GPD/GPS (or designate) reserves a room suitable for the exam and sends email notices to the student and all members of examining committee regarding the date, time and location of exam.
+The chair of the examining committee (GPD or designate), in consultation with the student and all members of the examining committee schedules the date for exam which is listed on Form 2.2M.
+The GPD/GPS (or designate) reserves a room suitable for the exam and sends email notices to the student and all members of examining committee regarding date, time and location of exam.
 The GPD/GPS (or designate) can then arrange for the presentation component of the oral examination to be advertised to the broader university community.